 Chicago, Illinois, is one of the world’s great cities.
 It is defined by its extraordinary and rich diversity.
 For artists Chicago is irresistible: a city of unparalled architecture and innovative public art, world-class museums and galleries, and vibrant communities of working artists, designers, and scholars.

-Type of College: Founded in 1866, SAIC is a private, coeducational, regionally and nationally accredited four-year art and design college granting undergraduate and graduate degrees.
+Type of School: Founded in 1866, SAIC is a private, coeducational, regionally and nationally accredited four-year art and design college granting undergraduate and graduate degrees.

 Size of Campus: SAIC’s urban campus is housed in Chicago’s vibrant downtown.